 My family and I shared a wonderful experience when we went swimming with the Florida Manatees in the Crystal River at Homosassa Springs, Florida.
 Truth be told it was a little more wonderful for some than others.
-Like most family adventures that begin before dawn there was more than one grumbling member of our party.
+Like most family adventures that begin before dawn, there was more than one grumbling member of our party. despite being all packed up for Florida and ready to go.
 I did my best Little Miss Sunshine impersonation and encouraged everyone that this was going to be an adventure that would be well worth a little lost sleep.

 As we drove to the dock to meet our tour, I boldly reminded everyone that this was a natural experience, not a zoo, and there were no guarantees of seeing the gentle marine creatures.
 “Don’t be disappointed,” I said, “it’s all about the adventure!”
 When our guide pointed us in the direction of a group of lumbering sea cows, we slipped into the chilly water to await our experience.
 When a manatee briefly brushed my foot, I became excited beyond belief and could not wait to share my experience with the others.

 Back on shore, recounting our adventure, my excitement began to dwindle.
 My earlier words of encounters with nature came back to haunt me, as it seemed my brief brush took a back seat to the manatee that repeatedly nudged my husband to swim along beside him or the pair of manatees frolicking before my daughters.
 Don’t get me wrong, I loved every minute of our adventure and I was excited for them, I just longed to see more.